ConceptaNjolima/MyTNTResources/Week 2/[ENG2.5]Branching, merging, and merge conflicts.md

-# Branching, merging, and merge conflicts
+# Merging, and merge conflicts

 This lesson introduces branching for team collaboration.
 This is how you work together on projects!